Species

 Note: Species names follow the OpenPMD standard.

-Constructing a Null species
+Constructing a Null Species

 The Null species is useful for bookkeeping purposes, such as a placeholder in a struct component to indicate an unset species.
 To instantiate: